fazlerabbi37/fazlerabbi37.github.io/source/blogs/markdown_cheat_sheet.rst

 Markdown Cheat Sheet
 ====================
-A quick reference of Markdown.
+A quick reference to Markdown.

 Italics